-Prior to joining 826CHI’s staff as the Communications Coordinator, Abi tried her hand at steaming milk in coffee shops, writing an opinion column, nannying five wonderfully insane children, and even lunch lady-ing.
-She will receive her B.A. in Communication Arts at North Park University in the spring and hopes to receive an honorary Art degree for all the doodles she’s drawn in her notebooks over the years.
-When she’s not utilizing thesaurus.com (which may or may not be a permanent fixture on her Bookmarks bar), you might find Abi listening to slam poetry, incorporating Fergie lyrics into everyday life, or squealing at small puppies as she bikes around Chicago.
+Prior to joining 826CHI’s staff, Abi tried her hand at steaming milk in coffee shops, writing an opinion column, nannying five wonderfully insane children, and lunch lady-ing.
+She graduated from North Park University with a BA in Communication Arts and is pursuing a non-academic and unofficial degree in Drake-ology.
+When she’s not avidly utilizing thesaurus.com and watching InDesign tutorials on YouTube, you might find Abi writing letters but never managing to send them, karaoking Beyonce, or squealing at puppies as she bikes around Chicago.